Changissnz/nu_merchant_principal/README.md

-attack is a cyclical process, each cycle an attempt to correct or account for a grouped self-deceptive detail, and is conducted by one or more members of the group for the purpose of correctly attributing a correction to fix a fault of another member's deception.
+attack is a cyclical process, each cycle an attempt to correct or account for a grouped self-deceptive detail, and is conducted by one or more members of the group.
+This specific process becomes an attack from the group onto themself when there are consequences nonconsensual by at least one member and of a relatively high number excessive to the group's allocation of resources, the excess being the quality that qualifies the process as a reflection attack instead of reflection for meditative growth.